Ravi0Sharma/GitStore/README.md

 #### Create Repository

-Create repositories directly from the UI; repositories persist on the server via a metadata registry.
+Repositories can be created directly from the UI and are persisted on the server via a metadata registry.

-#### Commits & Pu
+#### Commits & Push

 GitStore models a “local vs pushed” distinction: